 6. Develop strategic partnerships.

 Dr. King made sure to align visible support from like-minded leaders outside of the African American community - (standing with him in the front of the Selma march, for example, were a rabbi and a nun) - an effort that magnified the civil rights message and helped it influence more people faster than would have been possible otherwise.
-If the right partners are chosen, strategic alignments with influencers can dramatically help most businesses.
+If the right partners are chosen, strategic alignments with influencers can dramatically help most businesses.7.
+In order to lead you must make people excited to follow.

 None of Dr. King's speeches would have accomplished anything without the large crowds of people who listened to them, and were motivated to act based upon them.
 It wasn't the speeches that influenced government officials to make society-transforming changes - it was the large number of people peacefully demonstrating, lobbying, and influencing.
 Nearly half a century after Dr. King's death, in the era of the Internet, social media, and perpetually-connected smartphones it is easier than ever for people with powerful messages to motivate large numbers of people.
 Businesses need to keep this in mind - and act accordingly.